ABOUT CRC

 2023

-For second consecutive year, invests over €900 m in RSTs CRC launches the first ABS backed by pre-crisis assets to gain the EU’s “Simple, Transparent and Standardised” status
+For second consecutive year, invests over €900 m in SRTs CRC launches the first ABS backed by pre-crisis assets to gain the EU’s “Simple, Transparent and Standardised” status

 Opens office in Tokyo